Vanderbilt Triple Palace

-Design
+Architecture

 The William H. Vanderbilt House occupied the entire east side of the block bounded by 51st Street to the south, 52nd Street to the north, Fifth Avenue to the east, and Sixth Avenue to the west.
 The house was described in popular press as two mansions and known as the "Triple Palace" or the "Vanderbilt Twins".
 However, the structure was a single mansion built at one time, with three residential units across two sections.

 William Henry Vanderbilt hired John B. Snook and Charles B. Atwood to design and furnish the mansion, and he hired the Herter Brothers to decorate the space.
 Snook was the architect of record for the mansion, but there is evidence of both Atwood's and the Herter Brothers' involvement.
 The Herter Brothers disputed the claim that either Snook or Atwood were responsible for the overall design.
 When the Herter Brothers wrote American Architect and Building News to complain, the journal's editors pointed out that Atwood and Snook's names were listed on the building permit for the house.